obriencj/obriencj.github.io/content/blog/2024-02-25-gitlfs-not-even-once.md

 **The bandwidth value is consumed by any and all downloaders**.
 If your repository is public this means any random person or bot can (and will) consume your account's resources.
-I personally experienced this when two unknown users performed clones on the 2nd and then 5th of February 2024.
-I received an email alert from Github stating that I had consumed 86% of my bandwidth allotment for the month.
+In my case I received an email alert on the 5th of February of 2024.
+It warned that I had consumed 86% of my resource allocation for the month.
 This was quite the surprise, as I had done nothing with my blog at that point in time for over two months.
+I looked through the insights tab and noticed that there had been some new unique clones done on the 2nd and 5th.
+That is what had spent my bandwidth.

 **Even Github's own action runners consume bandwidth value**.
-The workflow for building these pages means checking it out and then running pelican to produce the static site for upload.
-That checkout process needs to pull from LFS to fetch the images, and Github didn't deem it necessary to grant its own builders unfettered access.
+The workflow for building these pages means checking them out and then running a containerized version of pelican to produce the static site for upload.
+That checkout process needed to pull from LFS to fetch the images.
+When the owning account runs out of resources, it's blocked from further LFS access until it has resources again.
+The site would thus fail to build, as it could not complete the checkout step of the workflow.

+That's right.
 Two random, anonymous clones meant that I no longer had the resources necessary to checkout the site sources for the rest of the month of February.
 Unless, of course, I were to buy a 5GB resource pack from Github to temporarily grant more bandwidth to my account.
 Bandwidth which could then be again consumed by anonymous checkouts.

-Even if the bandwidth metering hadn't been impacted by anonymous clones, the fact that Github's own action runners count against that number means that I would likely run afoul of this any time I was feeling slightly prolific.
+Even if the bandwidth metering hadn't been impacted by anonymous cloners, the fact that Github's own action runners count against that number means that I would likely run afoul of this any time I was feeling slightly prolific.

+I've since migrated the site back to storing the photos directly in git.

-There are other well-documented complaints against git LFS that I've come to realize.
-Most of these I would have probably ignored, as they weren't particularly pertinent to my use case.
+Thankfully I never *needed* to use LFS for this site.
+I simply thought that perhaps the technology would be sensible for storage of static binary content like source images.
+There are other well-documented complaints against git LFS that I've come to realize, but most of these I would have probably ignored, as they weren't particularly pertinent to my use case.
 I would not be worried about how it don't operate well (or at all) with multiple remotes for example.
 I didn't mind that it required having a separate package installed in all the places I wanted to work.

-Github's absolutely ridiculous [metering] and [billing] rules around the use of LFS is the real and definite pain point.
-I've since migrated the site back to storing the original photos directly in git.

-[metering]: https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage

-[billing]: https://docs.github.com/en/billing/managing-billing-for-git-large-file-storage/upgrading-git-large-file-storage#purchasing-additional-storage-and-bandwidth-for-a-personal-account

-I feel that it is completely unreasonable that Github's action workers consume project owner bandwidth numbers.

-Thankfully I never *needed* to use LFS for this site.
-I simply thought that perhaps the technology would be sensible for storage of static binary content like source images.
 I doubt that I will ever find myself in a position where I need large files support in git.
 If I do there are two mandatory caveats before I would consider using it with Github.
 Firstly, it would be necessary that the project is configured to be owned by a dedicated organization rather than by my user account.
 Secondly the repository would need to be made private to prevent anonymous clones.

+Github's absolutely ridiculous [metering] and [billing] rules around the use of LFS are the real and definite pain points.
+I feel that it is completely unreasonable that Github's action workers consume project owner bandwidth numbers.

+[metering]: https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage

+[billing]: https://docs.github.com/en/billing/managing-billing-for-git-large-file-storage/upgrading-git-large-file-storage#purchasing-additional-storage-and-bandwidth-for-a-personal-account

 **Github's metering alone renders git LFS as an anti-feature**.
 It is dangerous to open source projects, and should not be used except in